-One of the key point of CLiR workflow: you can edit an infrared image, while acessing all RAW parameters in Lightroom or Camera RAW via Photoshop.
+One of the key point of CLiR workflow: you can edit an infrared image, while accessing all Raw parameters in Lightroom or Camera Raw via Photoshop.

 Why do I have to use an Infrared custom profile?